iotaledger/inx-poi/documentation/docs/welcome.md

 # Welcome to INX-POI

-INX-POI enables you to generate and verify Proof-of-Inclusion of blocks in the Tangle.
-Given a piece of data or transaction and the proof, you can verify whether it was included in the Tangle at any given time.
+INX-POI generates and verifies proofs of inclusion of blocks.
+By generating a proof, you can always verify that the block used to be part of the Tangle.
+The Tangle nodes truncate old blocks by necessity, but with proofs of inclusion, you can preserve important blocks on your own.

 ## Setup

-The recommended setup is to use the provided [Docker images](https://hub.docker.com/r/iotaledger/inx-poi).
+We recommend you to use the [Docker images](https://hub.docker.com/r/iotaledger/inx-poi).
-These images are also used in our [HORNET recommended setup using Docker](http://wiki.iota.org/hornet/develop/how_tos/using_docker).
+These images are also used in the [Docker setup](http://wiki.iota.org/hornet/develop/how_tos/using_docker) of Hornet.

 ## Configuration